texfaq/texfaq.github.io/CONTRIBUTING.md

 - File names should be of the form `FAQ-<name>.md`, where the `<name>` is made up of characters ASCII letters, numbers and "-" only.
-- If the `<name>` part is not all lower case, add a `redirect_from:` entry in the fronmatter of the page redirecting from the lowercase.